-Despite their importance, coral reefs are slowly being destroyed by pollution, overfishing, ocean acidification, warming waters and physical destruction by humans.
+Despite their importance, coral reefs are slowly being destroyed by plastic pollution, overfishing, ocean acidification, warming waters and physical destruction by humans.
 Tourists damage reefs by touching them, stepping on them or bumping into them with their boats.

-When water gets warmer, corals will dispose of the algae living in their tissues, causing corals to turn completely white.
+When sea water gets warmer, corals will dispose of the algae living in their tissues, causing corals to turn completely white.
 This is known as coral bleaching.
 Normally, when a coral bleaches, it is not dead, but when they are put under more stress, they may die.
 Over the past five years, the Great Barrier Reef in Australia has suffered three massive bleaching events, and coral reefs around the world are facing similar futures.
 A global temperature rise of 2°C would eliminate 99% of today’s reefs.

 Scientists are finding ways to protect and even revive corals.
 One option is by creating more marine-protected areas.
 In these areas, activities like fishing and mining are not allowed.